 Three weeks ago all three were printing positive year-over-year home-price growth — that's the price today vs the same month a year ago.
 The April data hit, and all three crossed into negative territory.
 They join eighty-six other metros.
 Total: 89 of America's 300 largest markets, now in the red.

 The headline number for the country is +0.8% YoY.
 Boring.
 Almost flat.
 But the country isn't a country here.
-It's two countries.
+It's at least two countries — and inside each one, every metro tells five different stories at once.

 What "Crossing Zero" Means

 Atlanta, Nashville, and Charlotte were three of the strongest Sun Belt narratives of the last cycle.
-Institutional money said these were the safe bets — the ones with diverse employment, the ones that wouldn't crack the way Phoenix and Austin already had.
+Institutional money said these were the safe bets — diverse employment, stable in-migration, the ones that wouldn't crack the way Phoenix and Austin already had.

-The latest monthly metro-level home value data — published April 18 — says they cracked.
+The April-18 data says they cracked.
 Atlanta down 3.8% YoY.
 Nashville down 3.0%.
 Charlotte down 1.3%.
-None of those are crash numbers.
+None are crash numbers.
 They're crossing-zero numbers.
 And the crossing-zero set is the one that matters.

-If you closed in Phoenix or Tampa in 2024: This isn't bad news for you — it's the math of why you bought there.
-The exit window just got longer; the cash flow is unchanged.
+If you closed in Phoenix or Tampa or Atlanta in 2024: This isn't bad news for you.
+The cash flow you underwrote is unchanged; the exit window stretched.
 Hold position.

-The change in the math applies to new acquisitions in those metros: bake in a depreciation tailwind for the next few quarters.
+The change applies to new acquisitions.
+Bake in a depreciation tailwind for the next few quarters.

 Read that again.
 Falling.
 Not crashing — finding the floor.
-Lambert's read is that the bifurcation is structural, not panic.
+The bifurcation is structural, not panic.
 The Sun Belt softening is finding its bottom; the negative-metro count is narrowing, not widening.
-That's the part the doom headlines are missing.

 Here's the cleanest single fact for the bifurcation.
 Hartford, Connecticut: median days from listing to pending offer — 11.
 Austin, Texas: 82.
 Same week.
 Same country.
-Hartford homes go pending in a week and a half.
-Austin homes sit for nearly three months.
-Austin is 27.8% below its 2022 peak.
-Hartford is 22.5% above its 2022 peak.
-That's not a single national market.
-That's two markets, pretending to be one because the press release writes the headline that way.
+That's not a single national market having a moment.
+That's two markets pretending to be one because the press release writes the headline that way.

 Why the Split Persists